This post may contain affiliate links.

 The best thing about plum hair color is that it’s one of those fashion hair colors that don’t really require bleaching!
 This makes dyeing hair plum at home much easier than dyeing it a light color, even if your hair is naturally darker.
 That being said, the darker your hair is naturally, the darker your plum hair will be.

 If you are hoping for a plum hair color that leans towards magenta then you should absolutely bleach your hair first following our directions here, but in most instances that will not be necessary.
-Another option is to lighten your hair with the balayage technique, and then to use a semi-permanent dye all over the head in order to achieve a subtle, plummy balayage.
+Another option is to lighten your hair with the balayage technique, and then to use a semi-permanent hair dye all over the head in order to achieve a subtle, plummy balayage.

 You can also simply use the balayage technique when applying the plum hair dye, although first consider whether the combination of your natural hair color and plum hair color will be a good one.